tzvaita/bubble_sort/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is part of the Microverse Ruby project.
+This project is part of the Microverse Ruby curriculum.
 It is an introduction to Ruby and algorithms as well.

 This project is a build up of the bubble sort algorithm.
 We built it to replicate the ruby .sort method.